JazminVidal/gop-dnn-epadb/README.md

 ./run.sh
 ```

 3. Run the evaluation script to compute labels for EpaDB and match them to the gop results.
 Labels are computed by comparing the manual annotations in annotations_1 to all the possible correct transcriptions in trans_complete file.
-Alignments from different systems not always coincide.
-To sort this problem out the script also matches EpaDB alignments with those computed along the gop script.
-Results are stored under results folder.
+Alignments from different systems not always coincide, to sort this problem out the script also matches EpaDB alignments with those computed along the gop script.
+Results are stored under epadb/test/gop_with_labels folder.
 You should expect to obtain a pickle file with all the information necessary to compute metrics and a folder with EpaDB labels.
+An additional script plots ROCs and histograms for every phone.

 ```
 ./run_eval.sh
 ```
-4. Run the plotter script to obtain metrcs and plots.
+## Notes on Kaldi-DNN-GOP

+Notes taken from run.sh file in Kaldi DNN-GOP official recipe.

+1. The outputs of the binary compute-gop are the GOPs and the phone-level features.
+An example of the GOP result looks like:

+                    4446-2273-0031 [ 1 0 ] [ 12 0 ] [ 27 -5.382001 ] [ 40 -13.91807 ] [ 1 -0.2555897 ] \
+                                  [ 21 -0.2897284 ] [ 5 0 ] [ 31 0 ] [ 33 0 ] [ 3 -11.43557 ] [ 25 0 ] \
+                                  [ 16 0 ] [ 30 -0.03224623 ] [ 5 0 ] [ 25 0 ] [ 33 0 ] [ 1 0 ]

+Results are in posterior format, where each pair stands for [pure-phone-index gop-value].
+For example, [ 27 -5.382001 ] means the GOP of the pure-phone 27 (it corresponds to the phone "OW", according to "phones-pure.txt") is -5.382001, indicating the audio segment of this phone should be a mispronunciation.

+2. The phone-level features are in matrix format:

+                   4446-2273-0031  [ -0.2462088 -10.20292 -11.35369 ...
+                                     -8.584108 -7.629755 -13.04877 ...
+                                     ...
+                                     ... ]

+The row number is the phone number of the utterance.
+In this case, it is 17.
+The column number is 2 * (pure-phone set size), as the feature is consist of LLR + LPR.
+The phone-level features can be used to train a classifier with human labels.
+See Hu's paper for detail.

+3. -5 is set as a universal empirical threshold.
+You can also determine multiple phone dependent thresholds based on the human-labeled mispronunciation data.

 ## References